Sonic the Hedgehog 3/Development

 The game Sonic the Hedgehog 3 was also the first Sonic game in the west to offer an incentive to people who preordered the game, receiving a free copy of the music CD Sonic the Hedgehog Boom.
 Although paired with Sonic 3, the disc actually contained music from the American soundtrack of Sonic the Hedgehog CD and Sonic Spinball.
 In Japan, a "History of Sonic" VHS was given to those who preordered the game, just as a similar video was available to Japanese residents who had preordered Sonic the Hedgehog 2.

 Unlike Sonic the Hedgehog and Sonic the Hedgehog 2, very little was previewed of Sonic 3 before launch, possibly so as not to accidentally give away clues for Sonic & Knuckles.
-Very few magazines were given access to pre-release material, and it was originally questionable as to whether prototypes were given out - although the discovery of a prototype build confirmed that at least one prototype was given out to the press.
+Very few magazines were given access to pre-release material, and it was originally questionable as to whether prototypes were given out - although the discovery of a prototype build confirmed that at least one prototype was given out to the press, which most of these screenshots were from.

 Recurring themes include the use of Sonic the Hedgehog 2 sprites and a differing HUD, as well as some missing features like the snowboard in IceCap Zone.